ScottArbeit/Grace/README.md

 - `grace checkpoint` - this means "I'm partially done", for you to keep track of your own progress
 - `grace commit` - this is "I'm really done" or "This version is a candidate for promotion"; you'd use a commit for a PR
-- `grace promote` - this is sort-of a merge; it's what you'd get after approving a PR, which Grace calls a  _promotion review_[^pr]
+- `grace promote` - this is sort-of a merge; it's what you'd get after approving a PR, which Grace calls a  _promotion request_[^pr]

+and, introducing:

 - `grace save` - this is used by `grace watch` for saving versions of files between checkpoints, because...

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Every save uploaded
+### Every save is uploaded, automatically

-By default, `grace watch` uploads new file versions (and new directory versions with recomputed SHA-256 hashes) after every save-on-disk.
-This lets Grace give you some very cool things, like:
+By default, `grace watch` uploads new file versions after every save-on-disk, along with new directory contents and SHA-256 hashes.

+It happens so quickly, you don't even notice it.

+And it gives you some very cool things, like:

 - **file-level undo** for as far back as your repository allows,
-- very fast `grace checkpoint`, `grace commit`, and `grace promote`, and,
+- **very fast** `grace checkpoint`, `grace commit`, and `grace promote` commands, and,
 - a **Version History view** that will let you to flip through your versions, helping you remember what you were thinking, and enabling easy, instant restoration of any of your past changes.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Full event log

-One way to think about a repository is: it's just a way to store a set of changes - i.e. _things that happened_ - over time.
+### Every change recorded

+Grace is event-sourced.
+That means that everything that changes the state of the repository - every `save` and `commit`, every `branch name change`, every _everything_, is stored as a separate event.

-At its heart, Grace is event-sourced.
-That means that there's a global event log so you can see the who, what, where, and when of everything that happens in your repository, and even set up custom automation based on those events.
+As they're handled, they're sent to an event processor, which can log them in your choice of format and system.
+You can see the _who / what / where / when_ of everything that happens in your repository, using your favorite event analytics and stream analytics tools, and even set up custom auditing and automation based on those events.[^stream]

-The event log can be viewed as a stream, and have analytics applied to it to detect... well, whatever you want.[^stream]

-(And, of course, the event log enables auditing - an enterprise must-have.)

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)